VysotskiVadim/VysotskiVadim.blog/_posts/2020-07-28-calculate-lint-version.markdown

 ## Automate

-If you fallow Google samples, you will calculate the version manually every time you update AGP.
+If you follow Google samples, you will calculate the version manually every time you update AGP.
 It's not a true dev way.
 The true dev way is automation.

-Automate linter version calculation in 3 steps.
+Automate lint version calculation in 3 steps.

 Step 1.
 Extract the AGP version to a project's ext properties.